twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

   - Religion
 aliases:
 ---
+Got it!
+Here's your flashcard list revised to keep the structure but use synonyms or variations for **"what"** to add variety:

+---

 # What is conscience?

 ---

-# What is vice?
+# How is vice defined?

 ---

-# What is natural law?
+# In moral philosophy, what is natural law?

 ---

-# What is virtue?
+# How would you describe virtue?

 ---

-# What is autonomy?
+# How is autonomy understood?

 ---

-# What is ethics?
+# How do we define ethics?

 ---

-# What is conventional moral thinking?
+# How is conventional moral thinking characterized?

 ---

-# What is morality?
+# What does morality mean?

 ---

-# Who is St. Thomas Aquinas and what is his contribution to moral thinking?
+# Who is St. Thomas Aquinas and how did he contribute to moral thinking?

 ---

-# What is responsibility in a moral context?
+# How is responsibility viewed in a moral context?

 ---

-# What is continence?
+# What does continence refer to?

 ---

-# What is wisdom?
+# How is wisdom applied in moral reasoning?

 ---

-# What is sin?
+# How is sin understood?

 ---

 # What are the 7 gifts and 12 fruits of the Holy Spirit?

 ---

-# What is an immoral act?
+# How would you define an immoral act?

 ---

-# What is a moral act?
+# What makes an act moral?

 ---

 # What are the three senses of conscience?

 ---

-# What is restorative justice?
+# How does restorative justice work?

 ---

-# What is grace?
+# How is grace defined in a moral or spiritual sense?

 ---

-# What is a moral principle?
+# What does a moral principle consist of?

 ---

-# What is divine law?
+# How do we understand divine law?

 ---

-# What is eternal law?
+# What is meant by eternal law?

 ---

-# What is a moral stance?
+# How would you explain a moral stance?

 ---

-# What are passions in the moral or ethical sense?
+# What are passions in a moral or ethical context?

 ---

-# What is pre-conventional moral thinking?
+# How is pre-conventional moral thinking described?

 ---

-# What is post-conventional moral thinking?
+# How would you define post-conventional moral thinking?

 ---

-# What is social sin?
+# What does social sin refer to?

 ---

 # What are the Four Causes of all Natural Beings?

 ---

+Let me know if you'd like this formatted into a document or quiz form!